 Proposals are welcome for any service learning project.
 Priority will be given to:

-- Projects that are connected to products that will fulfill degree requirements for students, including dissertation research, DrPH Field Immersions, and DrPH Doctoral Dissertation Projects, master’s theses, and MPH practicum projects.
+- Projects that will fulfill degree requirements for students, including dissertation research, DrPH Field Immersions, and DrPH Doctoral Dissertation Projects, master’s theses, and MPH practicum projects.

 - Projects that focus on issues that are aligned with the Harvard Chan Frontiers: